arestivo/slides/markdown/pbt.md

 # Shrinking

-The advantage of using arbitraries instead of just using random data generators, is that arbitraries know how to **shrink**:
+One advantage of using arbitraries instead of just using random data generators, is that arbitraries know how to **shrink**:

 ```java
 @Property